 bipolar disorder is characterized by at least two episodes of mania or one episode of mania followed by one depressive episode.

 A manic episode is defined by a distinct period of persistently elevated or irritable mood, lasting at least one week duration with symptoms such as:

-A depressive episode is defined by the experience of symptoms including:
+A depressive episode is defined by the experience of following symptoms for at least 2 weeks including:

 An exact cause for bipolar disorder is still unknown.
 Several factors may be involved in the etiology, such as: